Philodendron Autumn Vs Prince Of Orange (Differences and Similarities)

 Petioles

-The last more or less noticeable difference is the color of the petioles.
+The final notable difference between these varieties is in the color of their petioles.

 Toxicity